vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Resources/Resources Folder.md

 ### Description
 The Resources API requires that assets are loaded within the Resources folder.
 This is any folder in the project with the name `Resources`.
-If an asset is not nested under a Resources folder it cannot be loaded via the API.
+If an asset isn't nested under a Resources folder it cannot be loaded via the API.
 See [Resources](https://docs.unity3d.com/ScriptReference/Resources.html).

 ### Resolution